-This view shows the evolutions of the sound in real time.
-The more you move the expression and other parameters the more interesting and expressive SWAM plays.
-Move the expression and hear the sound nuances, use the Dynamic Envelope to have visual feedback.
+This view shows how the sound evolves in real time.
+The more you change the Expression setting and other parameters, the more interestingly and expressively a SWAM instrument plays.
+Adjust the Expression setting to create nuance in the sound; use the Dynamic Envelope for visual feedback.